TomaszRewak/C-sharp-console-gui-framework/README.md

 // optional: resizes the console window (the size is set in a number of characters, not pixels) ConsoleManager.Resize(new Size(150, 40));

-// required for terminals that don't support true color formatting (e.g. powershell.exe)
-// not recommended if you only want to run your app in a console that supports true color formatting ConsoleManager.CompatibilityMode = true;

 // sets the main layout element and prints it on the screen ConsoleManager.Content = new TextBlock { Text = "Hello world" };
 ```